-Cyber sexism refers to sexist behavior, harassing, humiliating, oppressing, isolating individuals who cannot defend themselves or who are dominated in the cyber world (Blaya, 2015).
-In addition, Couchot-Schiex & Richard (2020) explained that cyber sexism refers to acts of violence that occur in cyberspace, are sexist, homophobic (lesbophobia), or sexual, and behaviors that reaffirm dominant gender norms.
-We can see this meme in Figure 3 below
+Cyber sexism refers to sexist behaviour, harassing, humiliating, oppressing, isolating individuals who cannot defend themselves or are dominated in the cyber world (Blaya, 2015).
+In addition, Couchot-Schiex & Richard (2020) explained that cyber sexism refers to acts of violence that occur in cyberspace, are sexist, homophobic (lesbophobia), or sexual, and behaviours that reaffirm dominant gender norms as seen in Figure 3.

 Figure 3.

-Domestification
+Domestication

 Source: Twitter

-If we look at the contents of the meme in Figure 3 above, with the text "have a wife, can't cook?
-Drown!".
-In this case, women are considered as domestic beings.
-Those who have an obligation to be able to carry out domestic activities, such as cooking, washing, cleaning the house.
-This also shows the strong ideology that men have a higher position than women, women are always subordinated to men.
-In fact, whether we realize it or not, the use of these sentences and images has given birth to cyber sexism, and the domestication of women.
+If we look at the contents of the meme in Figure 3, the text said, "Have a wife, cannot cook?
+Drown her!".
+In this case, women are considered domestic beings who must carry out domestic activities, such as cooking, washing, cleaning the house.
+This also shows the strong ideology that men have a higher position than women, and women are always subordinated to men.
+Whether we realise it or not, the use of these sentences and images has given birth to cyber sexism and the domestication of women.

-Cyber sexism present at least three characteristics: ease of anonymity, strong dissemination power, and difficulty to control (Blaya, 2015).
-First, cyber sexism benefit from anonymity.
-Digital devices allow them to act under the cover of a false identity (pseudonym, identity theft) or anonymously (creation of ghost accounts).
-This has a major impact on both bullies and the bullied.
-Bullies can feel disinhibited due to their perceived impunity and because they are not directly exposed to the negative effects their actions have on the victims.
-The anonymity of sexist actors increases victims' insecurities (they don't know where the next attack will come from, or who/how many people are targeting them) and a sense of alienation.
+Cyber sexism presents at least three characteristics: ease of anonymity, strong dissemination power, and difficulty controlling (Blaya, 2015).
+First, cyber sexism benefits from anonymity.
+Digital devices allow them to act under cover of a false identity (pseudonym, identity theft) or anonymously (creation of ghost accounts).
+This condition has a major impact on both bullies and the bullied.
+Bullies can feel disinhibited due to their perceived impunity and not directly exposed to their actions' negative effects on the victims.
+The anonymity of sexist actors increases victims' insecurities (they do not know where the next attack will come from or who/how many people are targeting them) and a sense of alienation.

-Second, the Internet allows for a strong dissemination power: cyber sexism can therefore easily and rapidly reach a large number of people in various networks.
-Whereas victims of “traditional” (face-to-face) sexism were likely to find a safe haven, either at home or with a trusted group of friends, cyber sexism allows no respite to its victims.
+Second, the Internet allows for a strong dissemination power: cyber sexism can easily and rapidly reach many people in various networks.
+Whereas victims of 'traditional' (face-to-face) sexism were likely to find a safe haven, either at home or with a trusted group of friends, cyber sexism allows no respite to its victims.
 They are theoretically vulnerable to harassment 24 hours a day, with no guaranteed end in sight.
 In this context, a sole ill-intentioned message or picture disseminated without consent can generate repetitive and excessive harassment (Benbenishty & Nir, 2015).
-Third of all, cyber sexism is difficult to control or halt.
-Disembodied, it escapes control from all involved, including authorities and repenting bullies who might wish to put an end to their victims’ torments.
+Third of all, cyber sexism is challenging to control or halt.
+Disembodied, it escapes control from all involved, including authorities and repenting bullies who might wish to put an end to their victims' torments.

 Penny (2013, p.
-10) even reveals that only a small proportion of Internet users do not harass women, most of them will attack women for hatred, or simply dislike seeing women in the midst of men's (public) world.
-There is a kind of assumption that if women do not want to be harassed, groomed, or “sexualized”, then women should immediately go offline.
+10) reveals that only a small proportion of Internet users do not harass women.
+Most of them will attack women for hatred or simply dislike seeing women in the midst of men's (public) world.
+There is a kind of assumption that if women do not want to be harassed, groomed, or "sexualised", then women should immediately go offline.

-This certainly proves that patriarchal domination does not only occur in the real world but also on the Internet.
-If we look at Figure 4 below, it can be seen that there is an effort to objectify women.
+This situation certainly proves that patriarchal domination occurs not only in the real world but also on the Internet.
+Figure 4 presents an effort to objectify women.

 Figure 4.

-Girl Choice
+Choice of girls

 Source: Instagram

-If we look at the content of the meme in Figure 4 above, which features two girls A (nice) and B (sexy) and the text: “Hey guys, which one do you choose?”.
+If we look at the content of the meme in Figure 4 above, which features two girls, A (pious) and B (sexy), with the text: "Hey guys, which one do you choose?".
 In this case, women are only considered as objects.
 They are only seen as bodies that can be chosen to be owned and enjoyed by men.